jh2os/qCMS/README.md

 First extract the files to the same directory of the html page you wish to manage.

-Next edit admin.php and change the users array and change the file variable to the file you wish to manage
+Next edit admin.php and change the users array and change the files variable to the files you wish to manage

 Then you edit your html file you wish to manage